lukso-network/docs/docs/faq/network/network.md

 ### How can I transfer my LYXe to LYX

-Details about the LYXe to LYX migration process for those who do not participate as genesis validators will come later, after the genesis and discovery phase of the network have completed.
+Details about the LYXe to LYX migration process for those who do not participate as genesis validators will come later, after the genesis and discovery phase of the network have been completed.